marriott-library/MaRMAT-Beta/README.md

 No installation is required.
 Simply download and run the Python script to start the application on your PC.

 ## 4. Credits and Acknowledgments

+### 4.1 Credits
+Code developed by [Kaylee Alexander](https://github.com/kayleealexander) in collaboration with ChatGPT 3.5, [Rachel Wittmann](https://github.com/RachelJaneWittmann), and [Anna Neatrour](https://github.com/aneatrour) at the University of Utah's J. Willard Marriot Library.
+MaRMAT Beta was released in July, 2024.

+### 4.2 Acknowledgments
 This tool was inspired by the Duke University Libraries Description Audit Tool, developed by [Noah Huffman](https://github.com/noahgh221) at the Rubenstein Library, and expanded by [Miriam Shams-Rainey](https://github.com/mshamsrainey) (see [Description-Audit](https://github.com/duke-libraries/description-audit/tree/main)).

+## 5. User Feedback Survey
+After using MaRMAT, please take [this suvery](https://docs.google.com/forms/d/e/1FAIpQLSfaABD5qsU2trEjrDWs3MoytgiNCaD08GJvRWzqhgzv5GjoDg/viewform?usp=sf_link) and tell us about your exeprience using MARMAT.
+We appreciate your feedback!